trytouca/trytouca/sdk/cpp/docs/Build.md

 ## Required Build Tools

-As of v1.3, We use [CMake] as our build system.
+We use [CMake] as our build system.
 If you do not have a recent version of CMake installed already, please consult with their documentation for instructions to install it on your platform.

 ## Obtaining the Source Code